zreedeecom/wordpress-skeleton/README.md

 7. Now visit the website and follow install instructions or import your database
 8. Optionally, you can import the official WPTRT dummy data to have something to work with

+Bonus: To fix weird behaviours with WP-ClirRename `wp-cli.yml.example` to `wp-cli.yml` and edit contents accordingly.

 ## Add/Remove plugins from the WordPress.org repository

 [TODO]